Initiative: Eau

-Initiative: Eau is an American 501(c)3 nonprofit, non-governmental organization dedicated to strengthening water, sanitation, and hygiene capacity in developing areas and crisis zones for improved public health.
+Initiative: Eau is an international nonprofit, non-governmental organization dedicated to strengthening water, sanitation, and hygiene capacity in developing areas and crisis zones for improved public health.
 Founded in 2013, Initiative: Eau is headquartered in Washington, D.C., U.S.A. with its regional office for West Africa in Fada N'gourma, Burkina Faso.
 The organization is in Special Consultative Status with the United Nations Economic and Social Council since 2017.

 Initiative: Eau is a member of Sanitation and Water for All, the Global Water Partnership, the Rural Water Supply Network, and the Global Network of Civil Society Organisations for Disaster Reduction.
 The organization received the Technology Innovation Award from the International Society for Neglected Tropical Diseases (ISNTD) Water conference in November 2016 for WASHMobile, the predecessor to current program H2Odata.city.
 The organization was named a "2019 Top-Rated Nonprofit" by GreatNonprofits and received a 2020 Platinum Seal of Transparency from GuideStar.